 This project has been funded with support from the European Commission.
+Erasmus+

-This publication reflects the views only of the authors, and the Commission Erasmus+ cannot be held responsible for any use which may be made of the information contained therein.
+I his publication reflects the views only of the dather, and the made of the information contained therein.

 As for information sharing, there is an online database where the professionals from all disciplines keep complete records of the persons they visit and their progress.
 All the team members have access to this information and are able to read what their colleagues have been working on with each person.
 The nurses keep an additional excel file record which they complete after each appointment.
 In this file they write in detail what services they offered in each visit.
 The database records make by each healthcare professional are also used as a means to monitor their work and track the progress made with each person.
 They use psychometric tools to monitor the progression of the service user's cognitive abilities and a database with photos to monitor physical changes (wounds).
 Moreover, they encourage the service users to provide them with feedback either positive or negative about the care service both in person and on the Association's social media and the newsletter.